reitzig/advalg13/data/README.md

  * `kaiserslautern_cc.osm.gz` – Kaiserslautern city center, which is
     significantly smaller but has lots of short street stretches.
- * `kaiserslautern_uni.osm.gz` – university campus and the adjacent residential area, a yet smaller and less "dense" area.
+ * `kaiserslautern_uni.osm.gz` – university campus and the adjacent residential area, a still smaller and also less "dense" area.

 All data have been pulled from the [OpenStreetMap](http://www.openstreetmap.org/) project using the [extractor on bbbike.org](http://download.bbbike.org/osm/).